-Sustainable development and ski area
+Sustainable development and the ski area

-As part of its drive to reduce energy consumption and conserve resources, Val Cenis constantly adapts the power consumption of its lifts (control rooms, electric motors) to the presence and number of guests on the lifts.
+As part of its drive to reduce energy consumption and conserve resources, Val Cenis constantly adapts the power consumption of its lifts (control rooms, electric motors) according to the presence and number of guests on the lifts.

 Limited traffic = limited speed = limited consumption